huseinzol05/water-healer/README.md

 queue = [3, 2, 1]
 ```

-Offset `3` comes first, but the problem here, offset `1` got error and we don't want to simply update offset `3` because it came first, we want to reprocess from offset `1`.
+Offset `3` comes first, but the problem here, offset `1` got error and we do not want to simply update offset `3` because it came first, we want to reprocess from offset `1`.

 So, water-healer will wait offset `1` first, after that will execute offset `2` and `3`.